rorodata/lambdapool/README.md

 ## Overview

-Lambda Pool is a tool through which a developer can deploy code on AWS Lambda and call the same code easily with a simple and comprehendible interface without going too much out of way from existing code.
+Lambda Pool is a tool for developers to deploy code to AWS Lambda with minimum fuss.
+Lambda Pool abstract away the tedious setup for creating a Lambda function and provides a simple interface which the developer can use without leaving their codebase.

-The other primary objective is to abstract away the process of creating a Lambda function which is also tedious and requires domain knowledge.
-The goal of this tool is to remove the requirement of domain knowledge when trying to use serverless technology in day to day developer workflow.
+The goal of this tool is to streamline access to serverless technology in day to day developer workflow.

 ## Features